masonjwhite/fun-with-webpack/README.md

 This repository is a part of my "fun with" series.
 Each and every day I challenge myself to learn something new.
 Once I feel like I understand a subject well enough to move onto the next one, I build a small proof of concept or example so that I can reference it in the future.
 It also has the double benefit of serving as a great learning resource for my Bootcamp students.

 I've been constantly using "create-react-app" for most of my React coding life, but I always wanted to learn how to set up a React project with Webpack and Babel from scratch!
-For fun and curiosity's sake I also added in TypeScript.
+For fun and curiosity's sake (and to setup my next learning topic) I also added in TypeScript.

 ## Structure